thousandbrainsproject/tbp.monty/docs/theory/object-behaviors.md

 ---
 title: Object Behaviors
-description: Our theory on how object behaviors are represented, learned, and inferred.
+description: Our theory on how object behaviors are represented, learned, and inferred
 ---

 > [!NOTE]